memmo01/mock-gym-with-DB/README.md

 # mock-gym-site
-a design showing how a fitness site could look
+A design showing how a fitness site could look.
+It has the ability to link to a separate program where information about workout plans along with days and times programs will be taken place can be updated.
+Those updates are then reflected on the schedule page of this site.
+It allows users to sign up for a specific class on specific dates and times.

 ## Technologies used:
 - HTML5